maykelg/rhdh-plugin-toolbox/README.md

-# RHDH Plugin Toolbox
+# RHDH Plugin Toolbox & Dynamic Plugin Builder

-The **RHDH Plugin Toolbox** is a utility project designed to assist with building, and testing, plugins for Red Hat Developer Hub (RHDH)).
-This repository contains scripts and Dockerfiles to streamline the development and deployment process.
+The **RHDH Plugin Toolbox** is a utility project designed to assist with building and testing plugins for Red Hat Developer Hub (RHDH).
+This repository contains scripts and Dockerfiles to streamline the development and packaging of dynamic plugins intended for use with RHDH.

+As it stands, by following the instructions below you can build a dynamic plugin in a few munites with very few upfront requirements or pre-requisites.
+You don't even need to be all that familiar with NodeJS, or Yarn, or RHDH.
+If nothing else, you can browse through this repo to familiarise yourself with the tools and commands required to package regular Backstage plugins as dynamic plugins for use with RHDH

 ## Features